 Those who were exposed to water contamination at Camp Lejeune developed diseases such as leukemia, certain types of cancers, and Parkinson’s disease, a neurological condition, and higher rates of miscarriages and birth defects for women who were exposed.
 Veterans and their loved ones who lived at Camp Lejeune during certain years and later developed these diseases may be eligible for disability compensation.

 FAQs About Water Contamination at Camp Lejeune

-During what years was the water contaminated at Camp Lejeune?
+During what years was the water supply contaminated at Camp Lejeune?